fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'LTÜG' is an instance of 'lineare zeitinvariante Übertragungsglieder'
         - 'G' is an instance of 'Übertragungsfunktion'
         - 'LTÜG' 'hat Übertragungsfunktion' 'G'
-        - 's' is an instance of 'complex numbers'
+        - 's' is an instance of 'complex number'
         - 'sigma' is an instance of 'real number'
         - 'omega' is an instance of 'real number'
         - There is an equation:
             - formalized left hand side: 's'
-            - formalized right hand side: 'sigma' + j * 'omega'
+            - formalized right hand side: 'sigma' + 'imaginary unit' * 'omega'
     - formalized assertion:
         - There is an equation:
             - formalized left hand side: 'sigma'